How to remove the glass or plastic screen protector easily from the iPhone

 And as my predecessor (Khalief) and Mahmud Ehab before me said, the problem is not with removal, it is more important to know how to install.

-In my personal opinion, the circulation of people's cultures can be of more importance than this simple subject; I have benefited - in this field - from this article getting to know the name of the toothpick for some Arabs (Kheleh, which is eloquent from the gateway to pickling), but it does not apply accurately, and (Salaka), which is closer than (Kehla), and we call it “Toothpick” and it may be at Our Arab brothers have other names that are closer than these names.
-What do you call it?
+In my personal opinion, the exchange of people's cultures can be more important than this simple topic.
+In this regard, I have benefited from this article by learning the name of some Arabs for toothpicks (khallah, which is an eloquent word from the root word khalil), but it does not apply precisely, and (salaka), which is closer to (khallah), and we call it (toothpick), and our Arab brothers may have other names for it that are closer to these names.
+So what do you call it?

 The wonderful writer Walid, it seems to me that you are reading some of our thoughts 😄